Tip Credit Violations

 The employer requires you to pay out more than your share of tips for breakage, shortages, or cash register errors.
 Tip pools can exist, but you can't be charged for losses that aren't your fault.

-The FLSA allows the tip credit, but only if the employer complies with every requirement.
+Federal law allows the tip credit, but only if the employer complies with every requirement.
 There's no "close enough."
 If the employer violates any part of the rule, it loses the credit entirely.
-The Supreme Court has confirmed that FLSA exemptions and special arrangements like the tip credit are to be construed narrowly against employers (Encino Motorcars, LLC v.
-Navarro, 584 U.S. 79 (2018)).

-Once the tip credit is lost, the employer owes you the full federal minimum wage ($7.25) for every single hour you worked, going back years.
+Once the tip credit is lost, the employer owes you full federal minimum wage ($7.25) or the Texas minimum wage for every single hour you worked, going back years.
 That's a massive difference.
 If you earned $2.13 per hour for two years at 40 hours per week, you're looking at more than $18,000 in unpaid minimum wage alone.

 Then you add overtime.
 Any hours over 40 per week are supposed to be paid at time-and-a-half.
 If your employer was using an illegal tip credit, it was also underpaying your overtime.